 Many people lift their vehicles to fit larger tires to gain additional ground clearance for off-roading purposes.
-Some are looking for additional ride and handling performance associated with some suspension lift kits like the popular Dodge Ram long arm lift kits.
-You may have an older truck or suv with aging suspension components like leaf springs, coil springs, etc and would like to gain some additional height when replacement those parts.
+Some are looking for an additional ride and handling performance associated with some suspension lift kits like the popular Dodge Ram long arm lift kits.
+You may have an older truck or SUV with aging suspension components like leaf springs, coil springs, etc, and would like to gain some additional height when replacing those parts.
 Others install suspension lifts simply because they like the look of a lifted truck.

-This mostly depends on the make and model of your vehicle.
-Generally early model vehicles (early 1970s thru late 1980s) equipped with front leaf springs or coils springs are fairly straightforward to lift and usually involve replacing the old springs with newer springs with a larger arch.
-Later model trucks and suvs have mostly gone to an IFS (independent front suspension) type of front ends.
-These are usually more labor intensive, especially kits 4 inches or above.
+Depending on the make and model of your vehicle, early modeled vehicles (the early 1970s through the late 1980s) equipped with front leaf springs or coils springs are fairly straightforward to lift and usually involve replacing the old springs with newer springs with a larger arch.
+Modern trucks and SUVs have mostly gone to an IFS (independent front suspension) type of front end.
+These are usually more labor-intensive, especially when dealing with kits 4 inches or above.

-A common question when lifting a truck or suv is how it will affect my ride.
-This depends largely on the type of suspension, condition of your existing components and size of lift kit.
-Trucks using leaf springs or coils will generally see their ride become a little stiffer than stock, however if the stock springs are in poor condition you could actually see an improvement in ride quality.
-Most vehicles with IFS suspensions (most later model trucks) will see little or no difference in ride quality regardless of the size of lift.
+A common question when lifting a truck or SUV is how it may affect your ride.
+This depends largely on the type of suspension your vehicle has, the condition of your existing components, and the size of the SUV lift kit you're working with.
+Trucks using leaf springs or coils will generally see their ride become a little stiffer than stock.
+However, if the stock springs are in poor condition, you could actually see an improvement in ride quality.
+Most modern vehicles with IFS suspension will see little or no difference in ride quality regardless of the size of the lift.

 Be aware that when lifting a truck or SUV that many times additional parts may be required.
 Because you are extending the travel of your shocks when installing a kit many times the factory shock absorbers will no longer reach the existing shock mounts. (usually anything above 2 inches in height)